matteolavaggi/ml-brevo-for-elementor-pro/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Connect your Elementor Pro forms to Sendinblue/Brevo to easily capture and manage contacts from your website.
+Connect your Elementor Pro forms to brevo/Brevo to easily capture and manage contacts from your website.

 == Description ==

-A lightweight but feature packed Sendinblue / Brevo integration for Elementor forms.
+A lightweight but feature packed brevo / Brevo integration for Elementor forms.
-With this integration you can send your form data and contacts to Sendinblue / Brevo as easily as the standard integrations.
+With this integration you can send your form data and contacts to brevo / Brevo as easily as the standard integrations.
 Keeping performance in mind this integration doesn't add any additional scripts on page load.
 Feel free to post any feature requests and possible issues.